MATT-HANNEMANN/RAINBOW-P2/README.md

 # RAINBOW-P2
-This is a poem about Rainbows
+This is a poem about Rainbows and kitties
 RED
 ORANGE
 YELLOW